The Mastermind & the Performer

 Maybe that’s it.
 As long as I’m not lying to myself and stick to what I believe in, I’ll be alright.
 I look back at you realizing that maybe you’re the one that has life figured out.
 And you have the stories and accomplishments to show.
 I’m humbled.
 Your motto is to catch what life throws at you and do your best.
 Why did I think so hard?
 I strive to become more like you.
 In return, I hope that you can see me as somebody to model too.

 First, let’s throw away the stereotypes.
 You’re not (always) a party animal.
 You’re not this loose canon that’ll combust spontaneously.
 You aim for a straight path to accomplish anything you focus on.
-It can be completing a list of errands, goals, project tasks, or life milestones — You’re getting shit done.
+It can be completing a list of errands, goals, project tasks, milestones — You’re getting shit done.
 You’re not unfocused, in fact you can be hyper focused and industrious.
+You learn fast and can master anything.
 You understand that the world is chaotic and turbulent, and that you might as well dance with it.
-Life is like a game.
-You can learn fast and do great at anything it throws at you.
+The world is literally your oyster.

-From what I understand about your cognitive stack, you springboard to action off of your gut feelings.
-That means those gut feelings are grounded, firm, and deeply rooted.
+You springboard to action off of your gut feelings.
+While springboarding is figurative, it’s quite the actuality that those gut feelings are grounded, firm, and deeply rooted.
+Gotta have a solid base to move around effectively.
 Everything around you are physical manifestations of your identity.
 It can be your job, your friends, your music and hobbies.
-And that’s a dilemma because systems, labels, and groups around you all fail to sum up who you actually are.
+And that’s a dilemma because systems, roles, and groups around you all fail to sum up who you actually are.
+You know that some four letter personality type doesn’t define you.
+As human beings, we’re much more than that.

 It’s funny really, ESFPs are described as one-dimensional characters when in reality you are a very complete human being who’s continuously adding tangible dimensions to yourself.
 Like maybe you’re not just some guitar player, you’re not just whatever your job title is, or you’re not just a groupie of some subculture.
-NiFi tells you that you are beyond that, larger than life in your own unique way.
+You’re beyond labels in your own unique way.
+You’re you.

-Each day is a chance to show that.
-The entrepreneurial spirit of SeTe leads you to acquire a wide array of skill sets and experiences.
-If there was a contest for who out of all the MBTI types has checked the most off their bucket list, my money is on you.
+Each day is a chance to prove that.
+Using Extraverted Sensing-Extraverted Thinking leads you to acquire a wide array of skill sets and experiences.
 INTJs are known to be able to do anything they put their mind into.
 I’d like to think that ESFPs can do everything they put their mind into.
-Even becoming anything all at once.
+You and I are big dreamers.
+And out of all types, you’re the most likely to realize your goals.
+It’s not a bucket list.
+It’s more like a faucet that’s continuously running, adding and checking things off the list.

 There’s a lot we can relate here.
-The last paragraphs above could have totally described me!
-We are writers and heroes of our own stories, and we want our plot to be something we can be proud about (I’d love to have Hans Zimmer composing for mine).
-We have the same cognitive stack of NiFi/SeTe.
-It’s simply flipped on where we mainly reside either in our internal or external reality — I live more in my internal side.
+These last paragraphs above could have totally described me!
+We are writers and main characters of our own stories, and we want our plot to be something we can be proud about (I love imagining some Hans Zimmer music playing in the background of mine).
+We have the same cognitive functions.
+It’s simply flipped on where our ego mainly resides, either in our internal NiFi mind or external SeTe reality — and I live more in my head.
 In other words, I am the introverted version of yourself.